vertica/VerticaPy/docs/source/examples_understand_covid19.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_covid19_table_plot_corr_5.html

 We can see clearly a high correlation for some variables.
-We can use them to compute a ``SARIMAX`` model, but we'll stick to a :py:mod:`~verticapy.machine_learning.vertica.VAR` model for this study.
+We can use them to compute a ``SARIMAX`` model, but we'll stick to a :py:mod:`~verticapy.machine_learning.vertica.tsa.arima.VAR` model for this study.

-Let's compute the total number of deaths and cases to create our VAR model.
+Let's compute the total number of deaths and cases to create our :py:mod:`~verticapy.machine_learning.vertica.tsa.arima.VAR` model.

 .. code-block:: python